TyPoGamesTTV/THEMS_Simulator/README.md

 - A machine that moves along the racks

 The inventor (https://www.facebook.com/TheMichaelHarrington) claims this system can create perpetual motion.
+This Simulation aims to disprove that claim.
+As the claimant adds more data I will hopefully be able to upload it here to go with this, however as of now all we have is a brief technical description.
+If the claimant releases their data publicly I will link to it at the very least.

 ## Quick Start